AlexanderDsouza/AlexanderDsouza/README.md

 ### About Me
 - 🎓 Currently pursuing my **Master's in Computer Science** with a focus on **AI**.
-- 🎮 Former professional Smite player (alias: *homiefe*), competed internationally, learned teamwork, strategy, and resilience.
+- 🎮 Former professional Smite player (alias: *Homiefe*), competed internationally, learned teamwork, strategy, and resilience.
 - 🌍 Passionate about problem-solving, research, and currently focusing on **LLM safety and interpretability**.

 ---